Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Change of measure and stochastic analysis: Proofs of Proposition 3.2 and Lemmas 4.1 and 4.2

-If $\gamma>1/2$, the result now follows from Lemma 3.4 of \cite{mp92}.
+If $\gamma>1/2$, the result now follows from Lemma~3.4 of \citet{mp92}.

-If $\gamma=1/2$, then one can construct a time scale $\tau_t$ satisfying $\tau_t\le t$ for $\tau_t\le \bar \tau_i(0)$, under which $t\to U^i_{s_i+\tau_t}(1)$ becomes Feller's continuous state branching diffusion.
-The required result then follows from well-known bounds on the extinction time for the continuous state branching process (e.g. see (II.5.12) in \cite{per02}).
+If $\gamma=1/2$, then one can construct a time scale $\tau_t$ satisfying $\tau_t\le t$ for $\tau_t\le\bar\tau_i(0)$, under which $t\to U^i_{s_i+\tau_t}(1)$ becomes Feller's continuous state branching diffusion.
+The required result then follows from well-known bounds on the extinction time for the continuous state branching process; for example, see equation~(II.5.12) in \mbox{\citet{per02}}. \end{pf} \begin{prop} \end{prop} \begin{pf} Since $\bar\tau_i(0,1)<\infty$ a.s. (by the previous lemma) and $\bar U^i(1)$ remains at $0$ when it hits $0$, we have